Ukraine

 • The State Migration Service of Ukraine is responsible for drafting submissions on deprivation of nationality, the Presidential Commission on Citizenship considers submissions, and the President takes the decision.
 Decisions may be challenged before a court.

-• Deprivation of nationality is applied in practice: three people were deprived of their Ukrainian nationality in 2021.
+• Deprivation of nationality is applied in practice: 14 people were deprived of their Ukrainian nationality in the first nine months of 2023, 16 in 2022 and five in 2021.
 The State Migration Service publishes limited data on deprivation of nationality cases and previously published statistics are not accessible.

 • The law does not provide clear safeguards for children regarding derivative loss of nationality.
 If a parent renounces their nationality, the parent may also apply for the renunciation of their child’s nationality.
 For children 14-18 years old, their consent is required for renunciation.